 Valentina, 65

 Valentina Rodionova, 65, spent all her life in the quiet town of Irpin, Ukraine, just outside Kyiv.
-After Russia’s full-scale invasion, Irpin became infamous for the incomprehensible damage and brutality that the attacking troops left in their wake.
+After Russia’s full-scale invasion, Irpin became infamous for the damage and brutality that the attacking troops left in their wake.

 “I would even go to the front if I could,” she says.
 “I feel bad about sitting at home while so many young people are out there in the cold.”